tddbsydney/ddb-website/README.md

 Note that if you publish many things in quick succession, you will trigger multiple builds that will be queued up and eventually processed over time.

-The current round-time for an update is about five minutes.
+The current round-time for an update is about five minute.